thindil/steamsky/README.md

 ### Linux
 If you use downloaded binaries, you don't need any additional libraries.
-Just run `steamsky` program to start game.
+Just run `./steamsky.sh` script to start game.

 ### Windows
 If you compiled the game just clicking on `steamsky.exe` should run it.